 In all the time I've been travelling around, nothing absolutely terrible has happened to me.
 I've never been robbed, or beaten, or tortured or anything like that.
 Some say this is pure luck, but where I come from we have a saying: Every man makes his own luck.

 This is how I live my life EVERYWHERE.
-Ireland, America, the Philippines, Germany, China, Brazil, and how I plan to do things in Egypt too.
+Ireland, America, the Philippines, Germany, China, Brazil, and Egypt.

 Then again a few unfortunate things have happened to me, but I simply take them in my stride and try to get through them.
 I've been locked up by Federal police, ran out of money and had to sleep on a rock, and have many other stories for another day.
 Shit happens.
 I've gotten out of each jam by thinking clearly.